How to Apply Your Skincare: A Step-by-Step Guide

 You can play around here to see if you prefer oil underneath or on top of other moisture.
 Some people find their oil better serves them on top to seal everything in.
 Take a couple days to see which variation feels best on your skin.

 Read more about different kinds of moisturizers and how to layer them here.

 5. Eye Treatment

 Your eye treatment typically comes at the end of the routine, as these products contain high concentrations of special ingredients meant for your delicate under eye area.

 During the day, I like one with plumping tendencies like Tata Harper’s Restorative Eye Cream (Spanish lavender acts like a natural Botox, perfect for those fine lines around the eye).
-At night, I prefer a rich and hydrating product, like Juice Beauty’s Smoothing Eye Cream or an oil like the Follain x French Girl Eye Opening Rose Oil.
+At night, I prefer a rich and hydrating product or an oil like the Follain x French Girl Eye Opening Rose Oil.

 During the day, don’t forget to round out your routine with an SPF.
 I love Josh Rosebrook’s Nutrient Day Cream.
 The texture is less sunscreen, more day cream with the added benefit of blocking both UVA and UVB rays.
 For those who really want to streamline their routine, this could even work as their main moisturizer.

 7. Spot Treatment

 If you’re experiencing a breakout or have a spot or two you want to target, you can add a healing spot treatment like Osmia’s Spot Treatment at the end of your routine.